sjhuang26/jeffrey-website/hugo/content/projects/robotics-club.md

 featured: false
 ---
 {{% slide %}}
-In Robotics Club, I programmed a relatively advanced robot driving remote control system with a team.
+### Overview

+**Problem:** My high school's Robotics Club competes in the FIRST Tech Challenge, where each team programs a robot to do specific competition tasks.
+I joined the programming subgroup of the club, and my focus was on improving the robot driving remote control system.
+The robot driving functionality must both be usable in the competition and be easy to prototype and experiment with.

-I also cleaned up the code architecture, creating a unified logging system (which we used frequently in debugging issues) and utilities that encapsulate most of the trigonometry and other math involved in driving the robot.
-While my initial designs were somewhat over-abstracted and inflexible, through iteration and feedback I was eventually able to simplify things.
+**Solution:** I designed a code architecture for the robot driving functionality that made testing and prototyping easier.
+My initial designs were somewhat over-abstracted and inflexible, but through iteration and feedback I improved effectiveness.
+I also created a unified logging system that the team frequently used to debug issues.

 Most of the robot control code I wrote is still used today, even though I'm no longer in the club.
 {{% /slide %}}